 Part III (This Page)

 A "Free" Gift? - In the church today one often hears that salvation is a 'free' gift from God - words that are supposedly based on 3 verses in Romans.
-But does the Bible say this or have we ourselves invented and spread a completely erroneous idea?
+But does the Bible say this or have we ourselves conjured up (and spread) a completely erroneous idea?

 Crucial Details About Salvation Every Christian Needs to Know

-Based on these translations, virtually all Christian leaders use the word "free" without any restraint.
+Presumably based on these translations, numerous Christian leaders use the word "free" without any restraint.
 See for example, John Piper's The Free Gift of God Is Eternal Life - Part 2 available on the internet.
-(Note: A few Bibles versions like the NET use the word gift without the free part and, although I am no fan of the version the NIV does as well)

 For I long to see you so that I may impart some spiritual gift (Gk. charisma) to you, that you may be established; (Romans 1:11 NASB)